Sue Barker OBE is a Grand Slam winning former tennis champion and sports broadcaster.

 Sue’s catalogue of work with the BBC includes hosting live coverage of major tennis events such as the Australian Open, the French Open, Queen’s Club Championships, Eastbourne, Davis Cup, the Albert Hall Masters and Wimbledon.

 However, the tennis coverage only accounts for a portion of Sue’s presenting portfolio.
 She has hosted a wealth of major sporting events, including The Grand National, The Derby, Racing at Ascot and Longchamp, the Hennessy Gold Cup, Rugby League Challenge Cup, the Great North Run, World Athletics Championships and European Athletics Championships, Commonwealth Games, Winter Olympics and BBC Sports Personality of the Year.

 In 2012, Sue provided live coverage of the London 2012 Olympic Games as the BBC’s anchor in the prime-time early evening slot.
 This was a memorable year for Sue as she was also part of the presenting team who witnessed Andy Murray win the Olympic gold medal in the Men’s Singles Tennis Final – just one month after his defeat to Roger Federer in the Wimbledon Men’s Single’s Final which Sue had also covered for the BBC.

-Sue is available to host award ceremonies.
+Sue is available for Q&A sessions and to host award ceremonies.